 In some cases, a motorist’s negligence can trace back to before he or she ever gets behind the wheel.
 That’s because all vehicles on the road need to be kept safe for operation.
 Unfortunately, that duty is not always handled, and the result is that many unsafe vehicles are driving around on Nevada roads.
 Crashes, injuries, and deaths inevitably occur when a vehicle that was in an unreasonable state of disrepair predictably malfunctions.

 VEHICLE MAINTENANCE: LEGAL DUTY OF CARE

 When it comes to negligence, people generally owe others what is known as a legal duty of care.
-Put basically, a legal duty of care is a requirement that people do not act in ways that put others in situations of unreasonable risks of harm.
-When someone fails to properly maintain a vehicle when they either did know or should have known that a certain vehicle was dangerous and then he or she causes a crash because of a problem that arises with that automobile, it will likely be seen as a breach of that legal duty of care.
+Put simply, a legal duty of care is a requirement that people do not act in ways that put others in situations of unreasonable risks of harm.
+If someone causes an accident because they failed to properly maintain their vehicle, it will likely be seen as a breach of that legal duty of care.

 When someone drives a vehicle that has not been properly maintained and causes a crash that leads to injuries or death, those who have been harmed can respond by filing a Nevada personal injury lawsuit against that motorist.